ijdoe/camsur-bmad/memory-bank/activeContext.md

 ## 1. Current Work Focus

-The primary focus is refining the strategic positioning of **Project LINGKOD**.
-Based on feedback regarding existing city-level command centers, the project is being updated to explicitly function as a **dual-mode system**: both a standalone platform and a complementary "intelligence engine."
-The current task is to update all project documentation (memory bank, proposal) to reflect this enhanced, more flexible architecture and messaging.
+The primary focus is on the **detailed technical scoping of the pilot program**.
+Now that the high-level strategy and dual-mode architecture are defined, the immediate task is to create the specific technical plans required to move the project from proposal to implementation.
+This involves defining data schemas, API endpoints, and initial analytical rules.

 ## 2. Recent Changes & Decisions